vnguyener/search-challenge/README.md

   * I refactored the original/base repo so things would look more consistent throughout -- moving around styling, componenents
   * I went ahead and removed the original context provider in favor of redux to separate concerns a bit more
   * Testing - I've only added simple snapshot testing for components and containers; I would also like to have reducer/actions tests if time permitted.
+  * I've also added a few touches such as skeletons if the web app runs on a slower network, basic error handling, and a 404.